Jonathan Bolingi

-Jonathan Bolingi Mpangi Merikani (born 30 June 1994) is a Congolese professional footballer who plays as a striker for Thai League 1 club Buriram United and the DR Congo national team.
+Jonathan Bolingi Mpangi Merikani (born 30 June 1994) is a Congolese professional footballer who last played as a forward for Thai League 1 club Chonburi.

 Club career

-On 3 September 2019, he joined Eupen on a season-long loan.
+On 3 September 2019, Bolingi joined Eupen on a season-long loan.
 On 5 February 2021, Bolingi joined Swiss Super League side Lausanne-Sport on loan for the rest of the season with an option to make the deal permanent.

 On 2 December 2021, Bolingi signed with Buriram United in Thailand.